Preheat the oven to 350 degrees F (180 degrees C).

 Heat a heavy-based oven-proof casserole dish on medium heat and add

 Once hot, add as many chops as you can fit directly onto the base of the dish so they brown evenly.
 Allow the chops to brown evenly on each side for about 3-4 minutes and then turn and repeat on the other side.

 Once browned on both sides, remove from the casserole dish and allow to rest on a plate, completing the process with the remaining chops.

-Add the Celery (3 rib) and Carrot (1) and let it cook and soften for 5 minutes or so.
+and let it cook and soften for 5 minutes or so.

-Add in the Tomato Paste (2 tablespoon) followed by the pint of Guinness® Stout Beer (440 milliliter) and give the pot a good mix.
+and give the pot a good mix.
 Return the lamb chops to the pot and cover them with the veggies and liquid as best you can to ensure the flavors penetrate as it cooks.

 Allow the stew to come up to the boil, then place the cover on and put it into the oven to cook for 2 hours or until the meat is falling apart and tender.
 You may need to cook for a further 30-40 minutes depending on how thick and tough your lamb chops are.